 Successful stories are still lacking for deep learning in the field of remote sensing.
-Although DNNs have reached superiorities to some degree, it is far away from "standardization and commercialization".
-The development status of DNNs cannot fully meet the needs of diverse and complex remote sensing applications (e.g., territorial, agriculture, atmosphere, urban).
-In addition to the above situations, the following issues that restrict the practicability should be addressed:
+Although DNNs have reached superiority to some degree, they are far from 'standardization and commercialization'.
+The development status of DNNs cannot fully meet the needs of diverse and complex remote-sensing applications (e.g. territorial, agriculture, atmosphere, urban).
+In addition to the above situations, the following issues that restrict practicability should be addressed:

-1) In terms of reliability, the geospatial information interpreted from remote sensing data should be robust with confidence estimates.
-In this context, efforts in the following two aspects (but not limited to) can be conducted: a) conducting uncertainty analysis to promise the confidence of the information extracted by DNNs; and b) investigating the functions of DNN layers to facilitate the direct use of these layers as feature extractor.
+(i) In terms of reliability, the geospatial information interpreted from remote-sensing data should be robust with confidence estimates.
+In this context, efforts in the following two aspects (but not limited to) can be conducted: (a) conducting uncertainty analysis to promise the confidence of the information extracted by DNNs and (b) investigating the functions of DNN layers to facilitate the direct use of these layers as a feature extractor.

-2) In terms of operational use, on the one hand, the large-scale data volume and the dense time-series information extraction tasks calls for light-weight networks with high throughput processing and real-time/quasi-real-time technology.
-On the other hand, the concurrent monitoring tasks that come from the multi-functional satellites (e.g., inversion of multiple land surface parameters from MODIS) also require further development of multi-task DNN models.

-3) In terms of the remote sensing practitioners, in the era of AI, the bar for building a DNN model is being lowered.
-Several tools and platforms (e.g., Google's AutoML) for deep learning have been available.
+- (ii) In terms of operational use, on the one hand, the large-scale data volume and the dense time-series information-extraction tasks call for light-weight networks with high-throughput processing and real-time/quasi-real-time technology.
+On the other hand, the concurrent monitoring tasks that come from the multi-functional satellites (e.g. inversion of multiple land surface parameters from MODIS (i.e., Moderate Resolution Imaging Spectroradiometer) data) also require further development of multi-task DNN models. - (iii) In terms of the remote-sensing practitioners, in the era of AI, the bar for building a DNN model is being lowered.
+Several tools and platforms (e.g. Google's AutoML) for deep learning have been available.
 In this context, instead of learning DNN from scratch, the users can conveniently construct their deep networks by only focusing on the input samples.
-However, more remote sensing oriented DNN examples and libraries with open licenses are necessary, and the in-depth integration between remote sensing and the DNN model is also in need.
+However, more remote-sensing-oriented DNN examples and libraries with open licenses are necessary and in-depth integration between remote sensing and the DNN model is also needed.